Cais/bns-body-classes/readme.txt

 Donate Link: http://buynowshop.com/
 Tags: CSS, body, plugin-only
 Requires at least: 3.0
-Tested Up To: 3.4.2
+Tested Up To: 3.5
-Stable Tag: 0.2.2
+Stable Tag: 0.3

-Simple plugin that adds classes to the `body_class` output upon activation.
+Simple plugin that adds classes to the `body_class` output upon activation, including a range of date related classes.

 == Description ==
-Simple plugin that adds classes to the `body_class` output upon activation.
+Simple plugin that adds classes to the `body_class` output upon activation, including: a full list of date classes; holiday classes ... and more to follow.

 == Installation ==
 This section describes how to install the plugin and get it working.